-3 Micro-SIM-card slot
+1 Micro-SIM-card slot

-The micro-SIM-card slot is in the battery compartment.
-If the computer has a wireless wide-area-network (WAN) feature, a micro Subscriber Identification Module (SIM) card might be required to establish wireless-WAN connections.
-For information about replacing or installing the micro SIM card, see "Installing or replacing the micro SIM card" on page 117.
+The micro-SIM-card slot is inside the battery compartment.
+If the computer has a wireless Wide Area Network (WAN) feature, a micro Subscriber Identification Module (SIM) card might be required to establish wireless-WAN connections.
+For instructions about replacing or installing the micro SIM card, see "Installing or replacing the micro SIM card" on page 119.

-The fan louvers and the internal fan enable air to circulate in the computer to ensure proper cooling, especially the cooling of the microprocessor.
+The fan louvers and internal fan enable air to circulate in the computer, which in turn ensure proper cooling, especially the cooling of the microprocessor.